MyKo101/Thesis/thesis.knit.md

 ### Discusssion {-}

-Our CPMs provide clinicians and patients with multiple outcome predictions.
+Our CPMs provide clinicians and patients with ~~multiple outcome predictions~~ <mark>multi-dimensional predictions across different outcome states and any time point</mark>.
 This implies that users of these models can get more information about their potential future without a loss to the quality of that prediction.

 ### Supplementary Material {-}